Ruqayya bint Muhammad: Marriage with Uthman

-By 615 Ruqayya was married to a prominent Muslim, Uthman ibn Affan.
+By 615, Ruqayya was married to a prominent Muslim, Uthman ibn Affan.
 She accompanied him on the first Migration to Abyssinia, where she suffered a miscarriage.
-They returned to Abyssinia in 616, and there Ruqayya gave birth to a son, Abd Allah, in 619.
-Abd Allah died when he was six years old in Medina.
+They returned to Abyssinia in 616, and there Ruqayya gave birth to a son, Abdullah in 619.
+Abdullah died when he was six years old in Medina.
 She had no further children.

 Uthman and Ruqayya were among those who returned to Mecca in 619.
 Uthman emigrated to Medina in 622, and Ruqayya followed him later.

-Ruqayya was said to be extremely beautiful.
 When Usama ibn Zayd was sent on an errand to their house, he found himself staring at her and at Uthman in turns.
 Muhammad asked Usama, "Have you ever seen a more handsome couple than those two?" and he agreed that he had not.

 Death

 Ruqayya fell ill in March 624.
 Uthman was excused from his military duties in order to nurse her.
-She died later in the month, on the day when Zayd ibn Haritha returned to Medina with news of their victory at the Battle of Badr.
+She died later in the month, on the day when Zayd ibn Haritha returned to Medina with news of their victory at the Battle of Badr – 17th Ramadan.
 When Muhammad returned to Medina after the battle, the family went to grieve at her grave.